 Over the years, the school underwent minor renovations and structural changes, but, with portions of the building over fifty years old, Price Laboratory School was placed on the university's five year list for capital improvement.
 According to long range plans, the existing buildings would undergo major reconstruction or perhaps even demolition and replacement in a project estimated to cost $10-20 million.
 With continuing austere economic conditions in Iowa, and with the crisis of 2002 still fresh in many people's minds, it was increasingly difficult to see when such a project might begin and what its shape might be.

 Yet another, and possibly the final threat to the continuation of the laboratory school arose in 2012.
 After several years of very restricted university budgets, and with prospects for an even worse budget situation in 2012-2013, President Benjamin Allen recommended a series of program reductions and cuts in mid-February 2012.
 Included in that series was a recommendation to close the Malcolm Price Laboratory School by June 30, 2012.
 On February 27, 2012, the Board of Regents approved that recommendation in an 8-0 vote.
 While there is still a lawsuit pending that seeks to prevent the school from closing, the work of the Malcolm Price Laboratory School may well have reached its conclusion.
+(NOTE: The school was closed in 2012 and later torn down.)

 Note: The purpose of this short essay is primarily to sketch the history of the Malcolm Price Laboratory School building complex.
 It is beyond the scope of this essay to recount, even briefly, the significant achievements and contributions of its students and faculty.
 Perhaps it will suffice to say that, over the course of the last fifty-five years, the school has consistently received wide recognition for its research and innovative programs in areas such as the study and teaching of English and other languages, mathematics, history, computers, media, creativity, and environmental education.
 Continuing strength in these and other areas developed a loyal and grateful corps of alumni, parents, faculty, and other supporters who helped the school to survive difficult times.